 Rats tend to have a more blunted snout and smaller ears, although one variation of rat – the Roof Rat – has somewhat larger ears.
 You might not even get close enough to a rodent to see these details up close, so if you do, make sure you mention this to your Toronto pest control specialist.

-Remember what we said about the different between rats and mice being key to pest control strategy?
+Remember what we said about the difference between rats and mice being key to pest control strategy?
 That’s because mice and rats have different behaviours.

 Mice, for example, are curious and will often stand up on their hind legs to get a better view of things.
 They: